open-cu/awesome-ioai-tasks/README.md

 # awesome-ioai-tasks
 A collection for IOAI tasks from different years and national team selections.

-We're going to search for more tasks from national selections and double-check everything, but we're happy if you submit a PR with some links to your tasks or solutions, so we can add them.
+We're going to search for more tasks from national selections and fix the links, but we're happy if you submit a PR with some links to your tasks or solutions, so we can add them.
 Thank you!

 ## IOAI 2024 – 1st Edition
 ### Scientific Round – At-Home Stage (July 2024)